 It is a nation with an increasing appetite for the occult.

 It is the nation that is leading music industry.

-It is a nation that has legalizes abortion.
+It is a nation that has legalized abortion.

-It is a nation that legalizes and celebrates gay rights.
+It is a nation that legalized and celebrates gay rights.

 It is a nation that lives without the fear of God.